Care & Accommodation

 The aim of the children’s home is to provide an innovative positive caring environment that promotes development of the whole child and demonstrates an understanding in practice of the individual needs of a child.
 Emphasis is given to developing social and life skills including recreational and leisure skills, both within the home and outside.

 These can include elements of several approaches, tailored according to the preferences of each child, such as the Picture Exchange Communication System (PECS) and Makaton.
-Tools like these, along with visual timetables, photographs for people and places, and Boardmaker symbols, enable everyone to communicate in the way that best suits them.
+Tools like these, along with visual timetables, photographs for people and places, and Matrix Maker communication program enable everyone to communicate in the way that best suits them.

-Outside of school, regular activities are planned by the Activity Coordinator to help children develop their skills in different environments.
+Outside of school, regular activities are planned by the staff team to help children develop their skills in different environments.
 Shopping expeditions, walks in the country and trips to the swimming pool, local play park and disco are all used to boost learning and cultivate new interests.

-Alongside this, a Behaviour Support Programme, which is delivered both in and out of school, encompasses the individual behaviour support strategies and targets for each student.
-Key workers, teachers, parents and therapists are invited to contribute to these at regular Child Centred Planning Meetings.
+Alongside this, Positive Behaviour Support Programmes, which are delivered both in and out of school, encompasses the individual behaviour support strategies and targets for each student.

 The services clinical team includes a Consultant Clinical Psychologist, Assistant Psychologist, Occupational Therapist and a Speech and Language Therapist who works closely with the education and care staff to develop appropriate strategies to enable children to achieve progress on agreed targets.

 Options Kinsale has a range of accommodation suitable for students with varying needs.
-In the main building, we have 5 flats which each house 2 to 5 children.
+In the main building, we have 6 flats which each house 2 to 5 children.
 Children have their own large bedroom, with en-suite facilities if appropriate, and each flat has a large living/dining area and kitchen.
-We also have a 2-bedroom flat for those making the transition to more independent living.
 Day to day, everyone gets involved with the running of the flats including the cooking and cleaning!
-We also have a separate 2 bedroom respite flat which is used to accommodate children on short break/respite packages.